AliG023/AliG023/README.md

 ## About Me ✈️

-I'm a Former Aircraft Engineer turned Software Engineering Student currently studying.
+I'm a former Aircraft Engineer turned Software Engineering Student currently studying.
 I am a passionate problem solver and love learning new skills as well as working with others on projects with innovative solutions.

 - 🌱 Currently learning: C# and Python